Sri Lanka seeks bidders for 160MW/640MWh renewables-shifting BESS projects

-Ceylon Electricity Board (CEB), the main electricity company in Bangladesh, has issued an RFP for large-scale BESS.
+Ceylon Electricity Board (CEB), the main electricity company in Sri Lanka, has issued an RFP for large-scale BESS.

-CEB generates, transmits and distributes electricity in Bangladesh, covering about 75% of the country.
+CEB generates, transmits and distributes electricity in Sri Lanka, covering about 75% of the country.
 The company said that it has increasingly been procuring energy from what it described as ‘non-conventional’ renewable energy (NCRE) resources, which covers intermittent resources like solar and wind (it essentially means anything that isn’t hydropower or biomass).

-‘In order to achieve reliable and stable operations of the grid, Battery Energy Storage systems are required to be implemented to supplement the additions of NCRE sources,’ CEB said.
+‘In order to achieve reliable and stable operations of the grid, battery energy storage systems are required to be implemented to supplement the additions of NCRE sources,’ CEB said.

 Enjoy 12 months of exclusive analysis

-- Regular insight and analysis of the industry’s biggest developments
+• Regular insight and analysis of the industry’s biggest developments

-- In-depth interviews with the industry’s leading figures
+• In-depth interviews with the industry’s leading figures

-- Annual digital subscription to the PV Tech Power journal
+• Annual digital subscription to the PV Tech Power journal

-- Discounts on Solar Media’s portfolio of events, in-person and virtual
+• Discounts on Solar Media’s portfolio of events, in-person and virtual

 The BESS projects will be developed under a competitive bidding approach.
 Bidders will submit proposals outlining plans to design, supply, delivery, build, test, commission, operate and maintain of the standalone BESS projects on a build-own-operate (BOO) model.